 Pickled shrimp are ready in 30-minutes, but we do recommend at least a 3-hour refrigeration time for flavors to mingle and for an optimum experience.
 You could eat them right away, but they will improve upon sitting.

-Makes 1 pound (455 g) shrimp; about 30 shrimp total; serving size 2 shrimp
+Low FODMAP Serving Size Info: Makes 1 pound (455 g) of tasty pickled shrimp; serving size 2 shrimp per person

 - 1 1/3 cups (315 ml) FODY Foods Garlic-Infused Olive Oil, plus extra